algorandfoundation/algorand-python-testing/docs/testing-guide/transactions.md

 ## Inner Transaction

-Inner transactions are special type of AVM transactions that are signed and executed by AVM applications (instances of deployed smart contract/signatures).
+Inner transactions are AVM transactions that are signed and executed by an AVM applications (instances of deployed smart contract/signatures).
 When testing smart contracts, you may interact and manage inner transactions via the test context manager as such:

 ```python
 # Lets use a method borrowed from our auction contract from examples.
 The method performs an inner asset transfer.